webpro-nl/knip/README.md

 Depending on the complexity of the project, be aware that it might require some fine-tuning on your end.

+## Zero-config

+Knip can work without any configuration.
+Then an existing `tsconfig.json` file is required.
+Since `entryFiles` and `projectFiles` are now the same, Knip is unable to report unused files.

 ## More configuration examples

 ### Monorepos